Share this

 Follow directions closely to reduce risk.

-Herbicides with active ingredients triclopyr and/or glyphosate used individually or in a mixture are effective chemical treatments for field bindweed.
+Some herbicides are available for home use.
+Some are listed below.
+These active ingredients are suggested chemical treatments to control field bindweed.
 Look for these chemical names in the “Active Ingredients” section of product labels.

 Photo of herbicide label highlighting active ingredient glyphosate